GRACeFUL-project/GRACe/GL-DSL-Intro.md

 The following issues were brought up during the Delft work sprint:

 * Solving the Casual Loop Diagrams (CLD) would not be as useful as initially thought.
-It is still possible that they would still be valuable in the Group Model Building sessions, however.
+It is still possible that they could be valuable in the Group Model Building sessions, however.
 * The Generic Library (GL) is more important than previously thought.